 Many coffee drinkers have a negative association with coffee acidity.
-Too acidic coffee can be soury and have unpleasant, edgy bodily sensations.
-Others may experience digestive issues from too acidic coffee.
-For this reason, many seek out “low acid” coffees or experiment with brew methods that decrease acidity.
-Many have discovered that darker roast coffee has less acidity than lighter roast coffee.
+Coffee that’s too acidic can be soury and spark unpleasant, edgy bodily sensations, or cause some people to experience digestive issues.
+For this reason, many seek out “low acid” coffees or experiment with brew methods that decrease acidity, often discovering that darker roast coffee has less acidity than lighter roast coffee.
 But to coffee professionals, acidity is an important indicator of coffee quality.

-Average pH in coffee is 5, (neutral is 7).
-Vinegar is 3 and lemon is 2 for comparison.
+Average pH in coffee is 5 (for comparison neutral is 7, vinegar is 3, and lemon is 2).
 However, perceived acidity and pH do not always correlate.
-A coffee’s perceived acidity is a factor of roast degree and the type of acidity combined with the brewing method.
+A coffee’s perceived acidity is a combination of factors: the roasting device, roast degree, and the type of acidity, combined with the brewing method.

-Ideally, a good coffee will display a sweet, tart, citric acidity resembling fresh lemon.
-This indicates that the coffee is fresh, clean and well prepared.
-Coffee that display good citric acidity are from arabica coffee trees, grown at elevation under a canopy of shade, and are wet processed in a timely manner.
+Ideally, a good coffee will display a sweet, tart, citric acidity resembling fresh lemon, indicating that the coffee is fresh, clean and well prepared.
 This type of acidity presents a pleasant lively sensation to the coffee.
 Without it, coffee tastes bland and flavor is muted.
+Coffees that display good citric acidity are from Arabica coffee trees, grown at elevation under a canopy of shade, and are wet processed in a timely manner.

-- buteric acid – from production.
+- Buteric acid – From processing.
 Indicates ferment in the coffee bean.
 Has a rank sweetness resembling watermelon rind.

-The prevalence of light roast coffees among many new roasting firms has led to a change in attitude regarding acidity in recent years.
+The prevalence of light roast coffees among many new roasting firms has led to a change in attitude about acidity in recent years.
 Since acidity dominates the flavor in light roasts, acidity is flavor for these firms.
 This has led to an opinion that all acidity is good, regardless of its source.
-Coffees in the past that would have been rejected are now often celebrated for their unique flavor.
+Coffees that would have been rejected in the past are now often celebrated for their unique flavor.
 For some, light roast itself is a marker of quality, based on the mistaken notion that if acidity is flavor, more acidity is more flavor.
-However, one should not confuse roast degree with coffee quality.
+Unfortunately, coffee that is predominantly acidic will invariably become sour as it cools.